Awarding a single contract for several preservation, rehabilitation, or replacement projects helps agencies reduce costs and achieve program goals.

-This practice is already a proven one.
-Pennsylvania’s Department of Transportation (PennDOT) conducted a three-county pilot project that rebuilt, replaced, or removed 41 county-owned structures for $25 million, resulting in a 25-50 percent savings on design and 5-15 percent savings on construction.
+- Pennsylvania DOT (PennDOT) conducted a three-county pilot project that rebuilt, replaced, or removed 41 county-owned structures for $25 million, resulting in a 25-50 percent savings on design and a 5-15 percent savings on construction.
 PennDOT followed up on this success by pursuing a statewide, 558-bridge bundling contract.